Embassy of the United Kingdom, Beijing: Other locations

 The consular section is now too large to be accommodated in the embassy building (referred to locally as the 'main building').
 It is now housed at the Kerry Centre, 1 kilometer away.
-Visa applications are handled at a centre shared with the Republic of Ireland at Chaoyangmen.
+Visa applications are handled at a centre shared with Ireland at Chaoyangmen.

 Outside Beijing, there are also British consulates general in Guangzhou, Wuhan, Chongqing and Shanghai where the senior officer is known as the consul-general.
 There is also a British consulate-general in Hong Kong (the largest British consulate-general in the world), responsible for maintaining British ties with Hong Kong and Macao.
 However, due to Hong Kong's unique status, the consul-general reports directly to the China Department of the Foreign and Commonwealth Office, instead of going through the British ambassador in Beijing.

-The Embassy also represents the British Overseas Territories in China.